ricowww/js-rock-paper-scissors/README.md

 DEBUG NOTES
--trigger not working due to event listener having a "()" [DONE] -whole code not running due to test variables causing duplicates, error spotted in console log [DONE] -scores are not persistent [ONGOING]
+-trigger not working due to event listener having a "()" [DONE] -whole code not running due to test variables causing duplicates, error spotted in console log [DONE] -scores are not persistent, solved, see below [DONE] -game round numbers are not persistent, solved by rewriting code and putting variables on outside and just using one function [DONE]
--game round numbers are not persistent [ONGOING] -invalid inputs push through up to AI [ONGOING]
+-invalid inputs push through up to AI by doing the thing above.
+An if with "return;" will cancel all the lines below [DONE] -tried relocating the supposedly persistent variables (user scores etc.) to upper line of script, assuming the issue is about redeclaring when click calls functions [TRIED]
--tried relocating the supposedly persistent variables (user scores etc.) to upper line of script, assuming the issue is about redeclaring when click calls functions [TRIED]
+-tried making functions empty and calling them empty but doesnt work either [TRIED] -tried making the alerts non concatenated, thinking that concatenations may be causing  value reset but it doesnt [TRIED] -calling evaluatorRockPaperScissors() shows that roundMessage was not defined as a variable [DONE] -Div not displaying text permanently [DONE]
--tried making functions empty and calling them empty but doesnt work either [TRIED] -tried making the alerts non concatenated, thinking that concatenations may be causing  value reset but it doesnt [TRIED] -calling evaluatorRockPaperScissors() shows that roundMessage was not defined as a variable [DONE] -Div not displaying text permanently
+-Note debug in every section as you go to ensure QC [TIP] -easier to rewrite whole code than to edit debug [TIP] -Plan, Pseudocode, Components-Debug, Whole-Debug, Rewrite-Debug -FINAL code is "fullCodeV2"